WerWolv/Documentation/imhex/views/pattern-data.md

 `[[hex::visualize("bitmap", pattern, width, height, clutData)]]`

 Image visualizer can also display [indexed images](https://en.wikipedia.org/wiki/Indexed_color).
 The fifth argument for this visualiser is the color lookup table (CLUT).
 The CLUT always has to be in 32-bit RGBA color format.
 If your lookup table uses diferent color format, use the [transform attribute](../../pattern_language/core-language/attributes.md#transform_entriestransformer_function_name) to remap your color to 32-bit RGBA.
-See the example below.
+See the examples below.

 ```rust
 import type.color;